-[ISO 10746] facts, concepts, and so on, in a universe of discourse.
+Knowledge that is exchangeable amongst users, about things, facts, concepts, and so on, in a universe of discourse.
+[80]

-Note: Although information will necessarily have a representation form to make it communicable, it is the interpretation of this representation (the meaning) that is relevant in the first place.
-The information item Separately identifiable body of information that is produced, information system A discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information.
+Note: Although information will necessarily have a representation form to make it communicable, it is the interpretation of this representation (the meaning) that is relevant.
+The representation form is arguably considered data.